Down the Rabbit Hole

 From Dictator To Guide: Building Adaptable Athletes Through Ecological Dynamics

-Send a text What if your athletes actually got better at the game instead of just better at drills?
+Send us Fan Mail What if your athletes actually got better at the game instead of just better at drills?
 That’s the question we chase with Coach Javi Miller Estrada—co‑founder of Ignite Performance, team member at Emergence, and host of the Adaptable Athlete Podcast.
 We unpack how ecological dynamics and a constraints‑led approach help athletes perceive what matters, set clear intentions, and discover solutions that hold up under real pressure.
 No fluff, no guru talk—just practical ways to make training look, feel, and transfer like sport.
 Javi explains why “roll the ball out” is a myth and how the coach’s job actually gets more intentional: design representative tasks, scale constraints, and guide attention without over‑prescribing mechanics.
 From quarterbacks who crumble under constant internal cues to basketball players stuck on beef-era shooting rules, we explore how focusing on perception and problem solving creates robust attractors—multiple effective ways to win the same play.
 You’ll hear concrete examples: live, opposed football work that replaces empty indy periods; jiu-jitsu progressions that bridge drilling and sparring; and simple tweaks athletes can use when team practice is still stuck on rote patterns.
 We also step into the messy, rewarding reality of coaching as a business.
 Javi shares straight‑shooting advice on parent education, testing for validation without losing the “game speed” focus, and hiring coaches who care enough to keep learning.
 His Modern Coach’s Planner was built for that purpose—session design, debriefs, athlete notes, and bite‑size explanations of key concepts that turn curiosity into consistent action.
 If you want athletes who adapt instead of memorize, who can win routes in many ways and solve problems at full speed, this conversation gives you the blueprint.
 Listen, take notes, and try one change this week: make a drill more representative, set a clearer intention, or remove one unnecessary cue.
 Then tell us how it went.
 Subscribe, share with a coach who needs this, and leave a review so more people can find it.
+Support the show

 1h 7m